jhxiong/jhxiong.github.io/index.md

 <p>I was fortunate to be a research intern at the Computational Imaging Lab at Snap Research (New York City) working with Jian Wang and Shree Nayar. </p>

 <b>I am currently on the job market.
-Reach out if you are interested in my research background.</b>
+Feel free to contact me if you are interested in my research background.</b>

 <hr>
 <h3>Education</h3>